Today I’m going to go through many cheap options for Sony full-frame cameras.

 The design and build quality of the lens isn’t super light at 93 grams and ultra-compact, just 3.7 centimeters in length.

-That means with this lens on the A7iii; you’re getting a full-frame F 2.8 setup with autofocus that weighs just over 600 grams.
+With this lens on the A7iii, you get a full-frame F 2.8 setup with autofocus that weighs just over 600 grams.

 So, the design is pretty cool, but the build quality is where you see the compromise is behind that budget price tag.

-Even the lens cap feels kind of cheap and cheerful, but these things do contribute to that insane lightweight.
+Even the lens cap feels cheap and cheerful, but these things contribute to that insane lightweight.

-The Samyang is wide enough that a slight crop stabilizing with catalysts still leaves a good vlogging angle, so it’s a great option for zero cost and zero extra gear.
+The Samyang is wide enough that a slight crop stabilizing with catalysts still leaves a good vlogging angle, so it’s an excellent option for zero cost and zero extra gear.

 On the topic of manual effort, the manual focus experience here is pretty decent.

-The focus ring gives pretty consistent results and doesn’t have a huge range of motion from closest to furthest focus.
+The focus ring gives consistent results and doesn’t have a huge range of motion from closest to furthest focus.

-The lens also struggles with rack focus, you can get nice results with touch-tracking autofocus, but my success rate was patchy.
+The lens also struggles with rack focus, you can get excellent results with touch-tracking autofocus, but my success rate was patchy.

 The autofocus is good enough for vlogging and basic shots.

-F 2.8 aperture means that for this lens, low light will be a highlight.
+F 2.8 aperture means that low light will be a highlight for this lens.

-But a decently wide aperture does a good job of pulling in light so you can keep ISO lower and minimize noise and image softness.
+But a decently wide aperture does an excellent job of pulling in light to keep ISO lower and minimize noise and image softness.

-Low light image quality itself is nice, especially at lower ISOs, and the vlog background blur you get is really pretty so you could use manual focus and pay a bit closer attention to ensure you get good results.
+The vlog background blur you get is beautiful, so you could use manual focus and pay closer attention to ensure good results.

-Let’s consider the pros and cons; we get incredible lightness and portability, which is genuinely useful.
+Let’s consider the pros and cons; we get incredible lightness and portability, which is genuinely helpful.

-However, it’s still smooth, looks really nice, and a bit of effort can get great results focal length is also a positive 24 millimeters, which works well for vlogging.
+However, it’s still smooth, looks nice, and with a bit of effort, it can get great results focal length is also a positive 24 millimeters, which works well for vlogging.